 The exception fields are just as important as the extracted values.
 A school finance team may want to flag missing PO numbers, duplicate-looking invoice numbers, amount mismatches, blank fund or account codes, missing school or department references, unclear service periods, or line items that do not match the expected document type.
 Those flags do not replace review, but they give AP a cleaner starting point than an inbox of PDFs.

 Invoice Data Extraction fits this part of the workflow as a structured-data layer.
 A finance team can upload PDF, JPG, or PNG invoices and financial documents, describe the fields and rules in a natural language prompt, extract line items, and download the result as Excel, CSV, or JSON.
-For repeat school finance work, saved prompts can preserve a consistent extraction pattern, such as pulling vendor, invoice number, PO number, school, fund, account code, line-item description, quantity, amount, tax, total, and exception flags.
+For repeat school finance work, saved prompts can preserve the field and exception pattern the team already mapped.

 Extraction should not be treated as ERP validation.
 It prepares the data so the finance team can review it, reconcile it, route exceptions, or import it into the next system with less rekeying.